-The main terms of reference of the CMC include the following:
+TOR of CMC-The main terms of reference of the CMC include the following:

-- To provide supports to the five thematic clusters on social security for coordination of mutual cooperation and provide guidance in solving inter-ministerial or inter-cluster disagreements or disputes; - To approve the action plans for implementation of NSSS and to monitor progress in implementation of these action plans; - To assist the ministries/divisions in obtaining reasonable amount of budget allocation and logistical supports for implementation of the action plans; - d) To provide guidance to the ministries/divisions in aligning their on-going programmes along the lifecycle framework; - f) To properly coordinate the implementation of social security programmes in consistence with the NSSS; - To monitor the activities of the district and upazila level committees on social security, review their reports and take necessary decisions accordingly;
+- a) To provide supports to the five thematic clusters on social security for coordination of mutual cooperation and provide guidance in solving inter-ministerial or inter-cluster disagreements or disputes; - b) To approve the action plans for implementation of NSSS and to monitor progress in implementation of these action plans; - c) To assist the ministries/divisions in obtaining reasonable amount of budget allocation and logistical supports for implementation of the action plans; - d) To provide guidance to the ministries/divisions in aligning their on-go-ing Programmes along the lifecycle framework; - e) To properly coordinate the implementation of social security Programmes in consistence with the NSSS; - f) To monitor the activities of the district and upazila level committees on social security, review their reports and take necessary decisions accordingly;

-i) To give guidance to the concerned ministries/divisions to implement the activities like, establishment of a single registry MIS, digitize G2P payment system, develop M&E and a robust GRS.
+g) To give guidance to the concerned ministries/divisions to implement the activities like, establishment of a single registry MIS, digitize G2P payment system, develop M&E and a robust GRS.

-9.2.
 Thematic Clusters

-The NSSS suggests some administrative arrangements for smooth functioning and coordination of the social security programmes undertaken by the line ministries.
-One of such newer arrangements is to provide a platform of coordination for ministries/divisions with identical types of social security programmes.
-Such ministries/divisions have been grouped into five clusters to coordinate their programmes for avoiding probable overlapping.
-The five clusters as recommended in the NSSS are shown in the following diagram:
+The NSSS suggests some administrative arrangements for smooth functioning and coordination of the social security Programmes undertaken by the line ministries.
+One of such newer arrangements is to provide a platform of coordination for ministries/divisions with identical types of social security Programmes.
+Such ministries/divisions have been grouped into five clusters to coordinate their Programmes for avoiding probable overlapping.
+In order to give effect to the recommendations of the NSSS the Cabinet Division has issued a circular clearly defining the structure of the thematic clusters and their roles.
+The thematic clusters are as follows: